Brancown History, Family Crest & Coats of Arms

 "The church [of Colon, Cornwall] is said to have been erected and endowed by Walter Bronscomb, bishop of Exeter, about the year 1250, and by him appropriated to the Augustine canons of his college of Glaseney near Penryn."

 Early History of the Brancown family

-Another 217 words (16 lines of text) covering the years 132 and 1327 are included under the topic Early Brancown History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Brancown research.
+Another 109 words (8 lines of text) covering the years 132 and 1327 are included under the topic Early Brancown History in all our PDF Extended History products and printed products wherever possible.

 Brancown Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Brancown family name include Brancomb, Bronscombe, Branscom, Bronscom and others.

 Early Notables of the Brancown family (pre 1700)